Best Delonghi Coffee Machines

 • Dedicated water spout & automatic water delivery for Americano

 By the way, I’m going to refer to “La Specialista” as “The Specialista” in this article and not “The La Specialista”, otherwise I’m calling it the the Specialista, which reminds me of Mickey Blue Eyes.
-Excellent film!
+Ideal film!

 The La Tratoria